Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Conclusions

 \section{Conclusions}

 Our research started from the observation that despite the high face recognition accuracy obtained using the 3DMM shape parameter, the reconstructed 3D face shapes are lack of significant visual discrimination.
 We first explored the relationship between the between 3DMM parameter space and 3D geometric space, and propose SIR losses that explicitly enforce shape consistency in the shape parameter space while implicitly guiding reconstructed face shapes to be visually discriminative.
 In detail, the identification loss explicitly maximizes the interclass and minimizes the intraclass Euclidean distance of shape parameters while it implicitly maximizes/minimizes the MSE of the shape geometry of different people/the same person.
 Kullback–Leibler losses are also utilized to explicitly constrain the shape parameters to follow a particular distribution and implicitly let them to share the same visual distinction as the shapes used to train the 3DMMs.
-We build a neural network and an associated training strategy to cope with the lack of such a dataset that contains both identity and 3D geometry annotations, which can quickly converge under our training strategy.
-The experiments show that our results outperform those of the state-of-the-art methods in terms of the reconstruction error, visual discrimination, and face recognition accuracy.
+We build a neural network and an associated training strategy to cope with the lack of such a dataset that contains both identity and 3D geometry annotations, which can quickly converge under our training strategy. \jdq{Finally, we propose the SIR-score metric to evaluate the recognizability of face shapes.} The experiments show that our results outperform those of the state-of-the-art methods in terms of the reconstruction error, visual discrimination, and face recognition accuracy.